 How much do AI writing tools cost?

-Many offer free versions that are genuinely useful.
+Many offer free versions that are surprisingly useful.
 ChatGPT’s free tier, Grammarly’s free extension, and Claude’s free access all provide real value.
 Premium versions typically range from $10 to $30 per month.

 Which AI writing assistant should beginners choose?